Geofence: In the workplace

 Geofencing is critical to telematics.
 It allows users of a fleet telematics system to draw zones around places of work, customer's sites and secure areas.
 These geofences when crossed by a vehicle equipped with a telematic control unit can trigger a warning to the user or operator via SMS or email.

 In some companies, geofencing is used by the human resource department to monitor employees working in special locations, especially those doing field works.
-Using a geofencing tool, an employee is allowed to log his or her attendance using a GPS-enabled device when within a designated perimeter, which is a key part of fleet digitalization.
+Using a geofencing tool, an employee is allowed to log their attendance using a GPS-enabled device when within a designated perimeter, which is a key part of fleet digitalization.

 Geofencing, in a security strategy model, provides security to wireless local area networks.
 This is done by using predefined borders (e.g., an office space with borders established by positioning technology attached to a specially programmed server).
 The office space becomes an authorized location for designated users and wireless mobile devices.